Seven inexpensive ways to revamp personlize your home

 6) Go thrifting

 There’s nothing more fun than shopping, especially when you score a huge deal on something valuable.
-Thrifting is a great way to find unique items for your home at a discounted price.
+Thrifting for second hand products is a great way to find unique items for your home at a discounted price.

 Whether you go to a thrift store or a yard sale, tag sale, or estate sale, you’re sure to find something that’s eye-catching and cheap that will make an excellent fit for your home.